India Country Commercial Guide

 Consumer Behavior

-Artificial Intelligence (AI) is transforming the Indian e-commerce industry by providing high-tech experiences ranging from stores to websites, chatbots, and voice assistants.
+Artificial Intelligence (AI) is transforming the Indian eCommerce industry by providing high-tech experiences ranging from stores to websites, chatbots, and voice assistants.
 AI is being utilized to proactively market products and services through popular social media sites including Instagram, Facebook, and WhatsApp.
-Due to strong competition to expand their customer base, e-commerce players also incorporate AI into their enterprise resource planning systems.
+Due to strong competition to expand their customer base, eCommerce players also incorporate AI into their enterprise resource planning systems.

 Intellectual Property Rights

-Among the major world economies, India faces significant challenges in implementing and protecting IPR.
-Despite numerous initiatives, progress has not kept pace with the high level of demand to foster innovation and promote creativity, including in the e-commerce sector.
-The government has attempted to take positive steps over the last five years, such as modernizing its intellectual property offices, increasing manpower, and delivering patent grant certificates.
+Among the major world economies, India continues to present significant challenges with respect to protection and enforcement of intellectual property (IP).
+Despite numerous initiatives, progress has not kept pace with the high level of demand to foster innovation and promote creativity, including in the eCommerce sector.
+The government has taken positive steps over the last five years to strengthen its IPR regime, such as modernizing its intellectual property offices, increasing manpower, digitalization, streamlining IP application processes, and spreading IP awareness.
+However, India has remained inconsistent in its progress on IP protection and enforcement.
+A major issue hampering intellectual property rights protection is India’s lengthy and uncertain legislative process.
+Additionally, there is no statutory protection for trade secrets, creating uncertainty for businesses that need to secure sensitive information exchanged between parties.

 Digital Marketing and Social Media

-According to Business Insider, digital marketing through videos saw the highest return on investment in India, at around 62 percent, followed by branded pages, emails and newsletters, live events and streaming, and influencer marketing.
+According to Business Insider, digital marketing through videos saw the highest return on investment in India, at around 62%, followed by branded pages, emails and newsletters, live events and streaming, and influencer marketing.
 According to Statista, India had over 35 billion digital transactions valued at over $769 billion in 2021.
 By 2026, the digital transaction volume is expected to exceed 210 billion.

-The share of company-owned e-commerce platforms has increased in comparison to online platforms used by marketers to drive sales in India.
-As such, companies are increasingly relying on their own e-commerce platform rather than third-party e-commerce platforms or social media marketplaces.
+The share of company-owned eCommerce platforms has increased in comparison to online platforms used by marketers to drive sales in India.
+As such, companies are increasingly relying on their own eCommerce platform rather than third-party eCommerce platforms or social media marketplaces.
 According to a Statista survey, the most used communication platforms are WhatsApp, Instagram, and Facebook Messenger, all owned by Meta.

-E-Commerce Business Service Provider Ecosystem
+eCommerce Business Service Provider Ecosystem

-Third-party service providers in India’s e-commerce market can facilitate faster access to online ecosystems by providing services such as imaging, cataloguing, enhanced brand content, account management, advertising, international shipping and logistics, domestic transportation, and tax management.
+Third-party service providers in India’s eCommerce market can facilitate faster access to online ecosystems by providing services such as imaging, cataloguing, enhanced brand content, account management, advertising, international shipping and logistics, domestic transportation, and tax management.
 The Amazon Service Provider network, for example, allows sellers to gain access to Amazon’s service provider ecosystem to facilitate sales, fulfilment, and assist with after-sales support across India.

-Popular Indian E-Commerce Sites
+Popular Indian eCommerce Sites

-B2C: Amazon.in; Flipkart; Myntra; Tatacliq; Pepperfry; Paytmmall; Nykaa; 1mg; Firstcry; AJIO; Bigbasket; Grofers; Shopclues; Makemytrip; Bookmyshow; Koovs; Lenskart; Meesho; and Zomato.
+B2C: Amazon.in; Flipkart; Myntra; Tatacliq; Pepperfry; Paytmmall; Nykaa; 1mg; Firstcry; AJIO; Bigbasket; Grofers; Shopclues; MakeMyTrip; Bookmyshow; Koovs; Lenskart; Meesho; and Zomato.

 B2B: Jumbotail; Elasticrun; Ninjacart; DeHaat; Farmley; Udaan; Bizongo; IndiaMart; GoMechanic; Retailio; Saveo; Horeca Stop; ChemX; Infra.Market; NowPurchase; OfBusiness; VendorInfra; Fibre2Fashion; Fashinza; Bijnis; Moglix.